Well, if you got some pre-IPO stock then it means you just doubled your money, and then some.

-And then trading begun.
+And then trading began.
 A few hours after going public, the stock had reached $147 per share bringing the company’s valuation to over $100 Billion.
-That’s more than what Hilton, Marriot and Hyatt, the 3 largest hotel brands in the world, are worth COMBINED.
+That’s more than what Hilton, Marriot, and Hyatt, the 3 largest hotel brands in the world, are worth COMBINED.

 We will be seeing dozens of articles written in the next few weeks with this exact subject.
 Anyone’s guess is as good as the next, but there are a few things that are evident and a few that a bit more subtle.
 Here’s what we think this IPO’s success means:

 1 year in lockdown (more or less) is too much.
 People have put safety first, and rightly so, but everyone has his limits.
 As soon as the vaccines are out, people, especially travelers, are going to rush to get one so they can -at last- travel.
 Anywhere!
 Our predictions show that 2021 will bring travel back to 60% of where it was in 2019, and 2022 might very well get us back on track.